sourcegraph/handbook/content/departments/cloud/trial_mi.md

 As the flow is automated and webhook based, Slack notifications in `#cloud-notifications` are informing about:

-- new PLG trial instances was created and sent to [Signup Application](https://signup.sourcegraph.com/) (stored in Signup database)
+- failures of notifying [Signup Application](https://signup.sourcegraph.com/) when new PLG trial instances was created
-- PLG trial instance was given to the customer and was finalised (token was re-created and GCP label was added)
+- failures of finalizing PLG trial instance that was given to the customer (at when token was re-created and GCP label was added)
 - PLG trial pool is below expected number (2 in the begining)

-When any of Slack notifications fails:
+To take actions on any of Slack notifications:

 - check the link in notitifcation to understand the issue